 The underlying business of the connection between Tom and Harry was certainly raised again in DHs, but under sufficiently different circumstances that I think it would be better to examine that separately, somewhere other than in this essay.

-The Occlumency lessons, and the alleged reason they were introduced appear to be utterly central to the action in OotP.
+The Occlumency lessons, and the alleged reason they were introduced, upon first glance appear to be utterly central to the action in OotP.
+Further consideration does not call this impression into question.
 Not to mention that those Occlumency lessons were the about only real point at which Harry was connected to anything that was going on beyond the walls of Hogwarts that year.

-Upon my first rereading of HP and the Order of the Phoenix I’d no alternative but to suspect that the whole incident concerning our trip into the Pensieve was a deliberate set-up.
+Nevertheless, upon my first rereading of HP and the Order of the Phoenix I’d no alternative but to suspect that the whole incident concerning our trip into Snape’s Pensieve was a deliberate set-up.

 Nothing in HBP convinced me otherwise.
 (And even DHs hasn’t sunk that reading.)
 What is more, I began to pick up indications that I might really be onto something, although it could still have all turned out to be hallucinations.
 And even if it wasn’t, it might not add up to what I was inclined to suspect it did.